openharmony/docs/en/application-dev/application-models/js-ui-widget-development.md

 }
 ```

-For details about persistence, see [Application Data Persistence Overview](../database/app-data-persistence-overview.md).
+For details about how to implement data persistence, see [Application Data Persistence Overview](../database/app-data-persistence-overview.md).

 The **Want** object passed in by the widget host to the widget provider contains a flag that specifies whether the requested widget is normal or temporary.